Akil Baddoo Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.

-- The White Sox's 4.81 team ERA ranks 25th across all league pitching staffs.
+- The White Sox have a 4.86 team ERA that ranks 26th across all MLB pitching staffs.

-- The White Sox surrender the third-most home runs in baseball (71 total, 1.4 per game).
+- White Sox pitchers combine to give up the third-most home runs in baseball (72 total, 1.4 per game).

-- Giolito gets the start for the White Sox, his 11th of the season.
-He is 3-3 with a 3.62 ERA and 60 strikeouts in 59 2/3 innings pitched.
+- The White Sox will send Lynn (3-5) to the mound to make his 11th start of the season.
+He is 3-5 with a 6.28 ERA and 67 strikeouts through 57 1/3 innings pitched.

-- His most recent appearance was on Saturday against the Kansas City Royals, when the righty went six innings, surrendering one earned run while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander tossed six innings against the Kansas City Royals, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.